UtmostCreator/learn-german-with-ease/05 Gegenstände, Produkte - objects, products/05 Verstärker - Intensifiers Milderungen - mitigators.md

 | super           | super          |
 | Ja wirklich     | really         |

-> “The soup was very hot, so he put it down.”
-> “The park in the middle of the city was amazingly beautiful.”
-> “You were completely sure that you had done the assignment correctly.”
-> “Sunlight in spring feels incredibly uplifting after a long, cold winter.”
-> “Everyone was really excited to go to the beach and go swimming in the ocean.”
-> “They were all remarkably moved by the movie they saw in the theatre.”
-> “This table was crafted really beautifully.”

-> „Die Suppe war sehr heiß, also stellte er sie hin.“
+> Die Suppe war sehr heiß, also stellte er sie hin.
+The soup was very hot, so he put it down.
-> „Der Park mitten in der Stadt war unglaublich schön.“
+> Der Park mitten in der Stadt war unglaublich schön.
+The park in the middle of the city was amazingly beautiful.
-> „Du warst dir absolut sicher, dass du die Aufgabe richtig gemacht hast.“
+> Du warst dir absolut sicher, dass du die Aufgabe richtig gemacht hast.
+You were completely sure that you had done the assignment correctly.
-> „Sonnenlicht im Frühling fühlt sich nach einem langen, kalten Winter unglaublich erhebend an.“
+> Sonnenlicht im Frühling fühlt sich nach einem langen, kalten Winter unglaublich erhebend an.
+Sunlight in spring feels incredibly uplifting after a long, cold winter.
-> „Alle waren sehr aufgeregt, an den Strand zu gehen und im Meer zu schwimmen.“
+> Alle waren sehr aufgeregt, an den Strand zu gehen und im Meer zu schwimmen.
+Everyone was really excited to go to the beach and go swimming in the ocean.
-> „Sie waren alle bemerkenswert bewegt von dem Film, den sie im Kino gesehen haben.“
+> Sie waren alle bemerkenswert bewegt von dem Film, den sie im Kino gesehen haben.
+They were all remarkably moved by the movie they saw in the theatre.
-> „Dieser Tisch wurde wirklich wunderschön gefertigt.“
+> Dieser Tisch wurde wirklich wunderschön gefertigt.
+This table was crafted really beautifully.

+## Zusatzinformation | Extra info

-## Milderungen - mitigators
+### Milderungen - mitigators

 | Ge                   | En                |
 |----------------------|-------------------|